jonhare/explore.vision/README.md

 ###Additional functions
 [explore.vision](https://explore.vision) purposefully doesn't include a library of built-in image processing and computer vision functionality.
 A few helper functions/methods are however provided:

-* `image.clone()` the image objects have a `clone` method that allows you to create a copy of a frame.
+* `image.clone()` creates a copy of an image.
 This is useful for performing operations that rely on a previous frame, such as background differencing:

 		var last;
 		function process(input, output) {